 My local hospital is so fed up with complaints over food, it has raised a massive stories-high banner in its Atrium, which proudly says its food received an EXCELLENT in the PEAT Awards.
 All costing £600.
+Doesn’t mention that PEAT awards are researched by hospital staff – who sometimes forget to take negative comments into account.
+What Hospitals should be doing is making sure stuff it feeds us is fit for purpose.

 Good things are happening